How to eat healthy with shift work

 It is no surprise that nutritious meals and snacks influence many of the above challenges quite significantly.

-The most common shift work professions that require added workplace wellness and safety support to improve employee health and safety and reduce company bottom line expenses include:
+The most common shift work professions that may benefit from added workplace wellness and safety support include:

 - Production, transportation, and material moving (mechanics, repairers, construction workers, machine operators, truck drivers, assemblers, inspectors and equipment cleaners)